-- They are a great solution to the elderly or handicapped.
+- They are a great solution for the elderly or handicapped.
 They can be built to any height allowing gardening to be enjoyed instead of dreaded.

 - You can grow much more food in far less space.
-IN a raised bed you can utilize almost every square inch of gardening space easier than in the ground garden.
+In a raised bed you can utilize almost every square inch of gardening space easier than in a ground garden.
 Therefore, you will be blessed with a more bountiful harvest.

 Material Options That You Should Never Use

 The best and least expensive option for materials is, of course, using what you already have on hand.
 However, that is not always the safest way to build these types of beds.
 Let me explain why.